Copyright 2020 Karlsruhe Institute of Technology

 return default_locale

-if const.LOCALE_PARAM_NAME in request.args:
+if const.LOCALE_COOKIE_NAME in request.cookies:

-locale = request.args.get(const.LOCALE_PARAM_NAME)
+locale = request.cookies.get(const.LOCALE_COOKIE_NAME)

 else: